siimurik/snow-storage-RC-model/README.md

 # Snow Storage RC Model

 A physics-based thermal model for seasonal snow storage piles, implemented in Python.
-Simulates the temperature evolution, melting, refreezing, and runoff of a multi-layer snowpack driven by real hourly meteorological data.
+Simulates the temperature evolution, melting, refreezing and runoff of a multi-layer snowpack driven by real hourly meteorological data.

 ---